Everything is possible: constructing spectrahedra with prescribed facial dimensions: Conclusions and open problems

-What is the minimum number of convex quadratic inequalities whose solution set has this facial dimension signature? \item What are the sizes of smallest spectrahedral representations for a given facial dimension signature? \item What are the sizes of optimal realisations by hyperbolicity cones? \item What are the sizes of optimal realisations by spectrahedrahedral shadows? \item Can we realise every facial dimension signature with facially exposed spectrahedra such that the polars of these spectrahedra are also facially exposed? \item We can consider more sophisticated facial signatures by defining a \emph{measured facial dimension sequence} of a convex set $C$, as a pair of finite sets one of which is the facial dimension signature $I$, and the other is an order finite set $M$ of nonnegative real numbers where $|M| = |I|$ such that for each $i \in I$, the corresponding entry of $M_i$ is the Hausdorff dimension of the union of all faces of $C$ with dimension $i$.
+We can consider more sophisticated facial signatures by defining a \emph{measured facial dimension signature} of a convex set $C$, as a pair of finite sets one of which is the facial dimension signature $I$, and the other is an ordered finite set $M$ of nonnegative real numbers where $|M| = |I|$ such that for each $i \in I$, the corresponding entry $M_i$ of $M$ is the Hausdorff dimension of the union of all faces of $C$ with dimension $i$.
 For example, for the convex sets in Fig.~\ref{fig:constIllustrate}, we have (respectively)

+As a family of examples of arbitrarily large dimension, for any positive integer $n \geq 3$, consider the $n$-dimensional second-order cone.
+Its measured facial dimension signature is $I=\{0,1,n\}$, $M=(0, n-1, n)$.
+(The union of one-dimensional faces of this cone is equal to its boundary, and the Hausdorff dimension of the boundary is $(n-1)$.)
+One can construct yet more complicated convex sets where the Hausdorff dimension of the union of faces of certain dimension is not an integer.
+For some interesting examples, see \cite{RoshYost,FractalCurvature}.

-We can then ask our realisability questions for given pairs $(I,M)$ or for given triples $(I,L,U)$ where $L$ and $U$ are order set of nonegative real numbers.
-Given $(I,M)$, does there exist a convex set with measured facial dimension signature $(I,M)$?
-Given $(I,L,U)$, does there exist a convex set with measured facial dimension signature $(I,M)$ such that $L \leq M\leq U$? \end{enumerate}
+We can then ask our realisability questions for given pairs $(I,M)$ or for given triples $(I,L,U)$ where $L$ and $U$ are ordered sets of nonnegative real numbers. \begin{enumerate} \item Given a finite set of nonnegative integers $I$ what are the \emph{best} lower and upper bounds $L$ and $U$ such that for every convex set with facial dimension signature $I$, its measured facial dimension signature $(I,M)$ satisfies $L \leq M\leq U$?
+(Here, \emph{best} $L$ means, there does not exist $L'\geq L$ with $L' \neq L$ satisfying the same condition, analogously for $U$.)